shariq1989/cookbook/content/recipe/cucumber_avo_tom_salad.md

 Sure, fresh dill is a great substitute.
 If you go this route, I suggest using lemon juice in place of the lime to compliment the flavor.

+#### What additions or changes could I make to this salad?

+* Red onions
+* Slice fresh mozzarella to make an avocado, tomato, cucumber, and mozzarella salad
+* Corn
+* Crumble feta cheese and add it for cucumber, tomato, avocado, feta salad
+* Basil
+* Make the salad a whole meal by adding canned salmon or tuna
+* A bed of greens like spinach and arugula
 ----

 ### INSTRUCTIONS: STEP-BY-STEP